katiestar99/ansible/docs/docsite/rst/network/user_guide/platform_ce.rst

 CloudEngine OS Platform Options
 ***************************************

-CloudEngine CE OS is part of the `community.network <https://galaxy.ansible.com/community/network>`_ collection and supports multiple connections.
-This page offers details on how each connection works in Ansible and how to use it.
+CloudEngine CE OS is part of the `community.network <https://galaxy.assible.com/community/network>`_ collection and supports multiple connections.
+This page offers details on how each connection works in Assible and how to use it.

 .. contents::
   :local: